 Expanding Market Reach

-The major benefit of registering an Indian subsidiary is obtaining an entry to one of the largest consumer markets in the world.
-Having a population in access of 1.4 billion, India presents many opportunities in the technology, retail, health care and manufacturing industries.
-This also creates a market in which foreign companies setting up a subsidiary can sell to, and also adopt to the needs of the populace.
+The primary benefit of registering an Indian subsidiary is gaining access to one of the largest consumer markets in the world.
+With a population in excess of 1.4 billion, India presents numerous opportunities in the technology, retail, healthcare, and manufacturing industries.
+This also creates a market in which foreign companies setting up a subsidiary can sell to and adapt to the needs of the populace.

 2. Legal and organisational benefits